 Here are some excellent tips to make sure that you’re getting enough for your home — and then some — once you decide to sell:

-- Upgrade your bathroom — Simply installing a shower with body sprays and some surrounding stone tile can offer an 85% return on your investment.
+- Upgrade your bathroom — Nearly half (48%) of homeowners planned to redecorate their homes in 2018, and many were focused on the bathroom.
+Simply installing a shower with body sprays and some surrounding stone tile can offer an 85% return on your investment.
 Prospective homeowners will love the idea of having a bathroom as nice and relaxing as this.
 Plus, unless you’re planning on selling immediately afterwards, you’ll be able to enjoy your nice, new bathroom, as well.

 - Install a residential fence — Fences can not only offer privacy benefits, but they can keep intruders off your property and even improve the visual appearance of your landscape.
 The U.S. fencing market is projected to reach $11.5 billion by 2024.
 Prior to listing your home, consider improving its look with a nice wooden fence.